Last Updated on September 2, 2023 by Joanne Harper

 There should be no risk of feeding shop-bought, pre-killed insects to hermit crabs, as these bugs can’t fight back and will be tested for safety.
 The only real hazard is rotting, so uneaten bugs should be removed within 24 hours.

 Live insects carry risk.
 Hermit crabs prefer not to hunt and subdue prey.
-As scavengers, making hermit crabs work for a meal may cause physical harm or distress.
+Making hermit crabs work for a meal may cause physical harm or distress.

 This can unbalance the ecosystem of the hermit crabs’ habitat.
 Larger bugs, like crickets, may prey on smaller insects.
 Also, larger insects may multiply and become the dominant species in the tank.